 Emily Lupita will paint twenty paintings, size 12×12 inches on 100% cotton rag cold press professional-grade Arches watercolor paper.
 She uses Japanese ‘Irodori’ watercolor paints and Sakura Japanese black ink.
 The original watercolor paintings will be professionally matted in white museum grade archival matts and sealed for protection in high-grade plastic archival bags.
 Due to the size, the fragility of glass panels, and the high cost of framing watercolor paintings, the paintings will not be framed at this time.
 Instead, Emily Lupita will have 20 large size canvas prints made of the original paintings as these are much more accessible to viewers.
 Emily Lupita will show these canvases in an art exhibition that is free and open to the public, or any attendance that is a requirement of receiving the grant.
 The corresponding children’s book will accompany the canvas prints and original paintings, and Emily Lupita will be available to talk with visitors about her project.

 Emily Lupita is an award-winning artist and poet from rural Southern Iowa.
-Her unique artwork style is composed of vivid colors mixed with black ink lines.
-She uses ‘irodori’ Japanese watercolors and Sakura inks on Arches 140lb watercolor paper.
+Her unique artwork style is composed of vivid colors and chaotic textures mixed with solid black lines.
 Emily Lupita has shown her artwork and books at many art shows and festivals in the United States and in Japan.
-Emily Lupita’s three published art books include Water and Stone; The Artist’s Alphabet: 26 Words to Encourage Creativity; and Wonderful You: A Book of Art & Encouragement.
+Emily Lupita’s four published art books are: Water and Stone, The Artist’s Alphabet, Wonderful You, and A Childhood in Nature.
 Emily Lupita is the founder and editor of Emily Lupita Studio Press, a small independent publishing house she created to publish books that express joyful wonder of the world.

 Emily Lupita has numerous writing and poetry publications from national journals, including The North American Review, The Atlanta Review, and the anthology, Writers Without Borders.
-Her awards include the Pearl Hogrefe Award for Creative Writing from Iowa State University and the Faulker Award for the Poem.
+Her awards include the Pearl Hogrefe Award for Creative Writing from the English Department at Iowa State University and the Faulker Award for the Poem.
 She holds a BA from Central College in Pella, Iowa, and an MFA in Creative Writing and Environment from Iowa State University, with thesis advisor, Professor Debra Marquart, Iowa Poet Laureate.
-Emily Lupita had a previous career in international higher education that allowed her to travel the world.
-These travels influenced her writing and artwork in a deeply meaningful way.
-She is now the full-time caregiver of her two cognitively disabled sons, both of whom are diagnosed with severe non-verbal Autism.
-Emily Lupita and her husband recently moved into the city of Atlanta so their sons could attend a specialized Autism Center for children with their specific diagnoses.
-Emily Lupita writes a blog about her family’s Autism journey at www.AutismBrothers.com and about her art & writing at www.EmilyLupitaStudio.com
+Emily Lupita has received grants from the BeWildReWild Fund at Iowa Natural Heritage Foundation and the Center for Excellence in the Arts and Humanities at Iowa State University.
+Emily Lupita writes a blog about her art & writing at www.EmilyLupita.com.

 Equipment including professional grade, cold press Arches 100% cotton rag watercolor paper, artist professional grade watercolor brushes, Holbein Japanese ‘Irodori’ watercolor paints, sketch book, and Sakura Japanese black ink will be needed to complete the project.
 The canvas prints will be ordered and printed from Walgreens, and an artwork display apparatus will be needed to hang the paintings for the exhibition.
 The artwork /poetry exhibition will be displayed at a communal gathering in Iowa that will be free and open to the public, or any specific attendance that is part of receiving the grant.
 Gallery and reception expenses are anticipated, as well as travel expenses for Emily Lupita to travel and stay.